 Additionally, this journey expands your vision via the culturally abundant land of the vulnerable Golden Mahseer – an adventure in-itself.

 Yes, a Visa is required for Bhutan as well as India.

-Day – 1: Fly into Paro, Bhutan.
-You are met and chauffeured to Punakha (3-star hotel).
+Day – 1: Arrive in Paro, Bhutan.
+You are met and chauffeured to Punakha.
 Spend the evening fishing for snow trout before calling it a day.
 Welcome to Bhutan!

 Day 2: Journey to Tongsa after a morning fishing session in Punakha.
 Visit the monastery with your knowledgeable hosts before returning to your hotel for a good night’s rest.

 Day 3: Depart early in order to get the Golden Mahseer fishing at Timgtibi (lunch time).
 Begin fishing in exclusive Golden Mahseer waters.

 Most Bhutan itineraries are can easily be tailored to fit your set of priorities.
 Travelers can choose from the following options.

-Meals served are freshly prepared by camp cooks and served by expedition service team with local-guides doubling-up to keep things rolling with everyday fishing schedule (6-8 hrs) flexible in terms of timing as Golden Mahseer fishing is condition dependent.
+Meals served are freshly prepared by camp cooks and served by expedition service- team with local-guides doubling-up to keep things rolling with the daily fishing schedule (6-8 hrs) that can also be flexible in terms of timings depending on the fishing conditions.

 Drinking water: Recyclable mineral water jars are used to re-fill water-bottles that we recommend our travelers carry.

 Anglers usually set out after an early (dawn) following a heavy breakfast.
 Fishing is done throughout the day.
 Lunch is often catered on the river-bank itself allowing maximizing fishing-time.
 It is also possible to return to camp in the afternoon, rest and fish late into the evening or night that can also be productive time for Golden Mahseer fishing.